 The horror film connection is not a coincidence, nor is the dark current of Catholicism running through all three projects.
-When Theresa’s professor dumps her – she attempts to dissuade him by pulling up her skirt, revealing her pussy to him and her ass to us – the rejection liberates her to stand up to other male bullies in her life, including her father (Richard Kiley), under whose roof she still lives.
+When Theresa’s professor dumps her – she attempts to dissuade him by pulling up her skirt, revealing her pussy to him and her ass to us – the rejection liberates her to confront other male bullies in her life, including her father (Richard Kiley), under whose roof she still lives.
 Soon enough, she finds a roof of her own and commences a double life in which she teaches deaf children by day and picks up increasingly rough trade at night.
-It’s a bifurcation that reflects the virgin/whore split of her religious education, and she dives deep into the abyss looming between the two roles.
+It’s a bifurcation echoing the virgin/whore split of her religious education, and she dives deep into the abyss looming between the two roles.
+Drowns, even.

 A flesh-tinted chiaroscuro emphasizes that duality, with peachy light bathing her students in classic “yo, teach!” moments and gloom settling in the corners of the single-girl pad she deliberately doesn’t spruce up.
 “Do you not wash the dishes because the roaches are hungry?” asks one late-night suitor.
 “Why else?” she replies offhandedly.
 Brooks, who also wrote the screenplay, gives her a lot of cynical-lady rejoinders and bumpersticker-ese that make her seem like a 1940s fast-talking dame who just happens to have burned her bra.
 “Everybody’s taking something or they wouldn’t make it till morning.”
 “One man’s too many and a million’s not enough.”
 And of course, “I am alone, not lonely!”